 Fortunately, there are alternative solutions to provide the naked domain redirect.

-There are 3 ways to redirect the domain root to the "www" (or any alternately selected) alias.
+There are 3 ways to redirect the domain root to the primary ("www" - or any alternate selection) alias.

 - Registrar Domain Manager forwarding.

 - Blogger Publishing redirect.